 Review of Surf with Amigas, Women's Surf and Yoga Retreats held in Nicaragua and Costa Rica

 One recent evening after weeks without swell at our local break and a couple of glasses of wine, I jumped on the internet to research surf spots in Nicaragua and came across a review of Surf With Amigas , a women’s surf coaching retreat founded by retired professional surfer Holly Beck.
 Fuelled by impulse and alcohol, I shot off an email to Holly asking if there were any available spots on an upcoming trip.
 Waking sober the next morning to a reply from Holly, I realised I had somehow committed myself to a whole week of 24/7 female bonding with twenty women I had never met.
-After a bit more back and forth with Holly about my surfing ability, board sizes and objectives for the trip, I lay down my 50% deposit and booked a waxing appointment.
+After a bit more back and forth with Holly about my surfing ability, board sizes and objectives for the trip, I lay down my 50% deposit and booked my flights.

 My husband and I have been on many surf trips where I was the only female surfer or there were only 2 or 3 of us.
 There is upside and downside to this arrangement but I have to say it had never occurred to me to attend a women’s only surf camp.
 However, despite surfing for over 20 years, I classify myself as a competent but not confident surfer.
 Big, hollow waves still cause brain freeze after all these years and the chance to improve my technique and confidence in fun uncrowded waves where I didn’t have to hassle with a bunch of guys was appealing.